Register To Vote

 - At least 18 years old on or before the next election

 - Not in state or federal prison, or on parole for a felony conviction

 - 16 or 17 years old, and meet all the other requirements to vote

-Then you will be automatically registered to vote on your 18th birthday.
+- You will be automatically registered to vote on your 18th birthday

 Click the link below to register: